Datavault-UK/automate-dv-docs/docs/worked_example/we_staging.md

     ```yaml
     hashed_columns:
-      TRANSACTION_PK:
+      TRANSACTION_HK:
         - 'CUSTOMER_ID'
         - 'TRANSACTION_NUMBER'
-      CUSTOMER_PK: 'CUSTOMER_ID'
+      CUSTOMER_HK: 'CUSTOMER_ID'
-      ORDER_PK: 'ORDER_ID'
+      ORDER_HK: 'ORDER_ID'
     ```

-- We are defining `TRANSACTION_PK` as a new hashed column, which is formed from the concatenation of the `CUSTOMER_ID` and `TRANSACTION_NUMBER` columns present in the `raw_transactions` model.
+- We are defining `TRANSACTION_HK` as a new hashed column, which is formed from the concatenation of the `CUSTOMER_ID` and `TRANSACTION_NUMBER` columns present in the `raw_transactions` model.

-- `CUSTOMER_PK` and `ORDER_PK` are both hashed from single columns, so we provide a single string with the column name.
+- `CUSTOMER_HK` and `ORDER_HK` are both hashed from single columns, so we provide a single string with the column name.

 In the `v_stg_orders` view we can also see an example of a hashdiff column, `CUSTOMER_HASHDIFF`: